Yannik195/Yannik195/README.md

 # About Me

-Hi, I'm [your name] and I'm a [your profession] with a passion for [your interests].
+Hi, I'm Yannik and I'm a 🎓 Student with a passion for 🚲 riding my bike, 💻 coding, and 🙋‍♂️ meeting friends and new people alike.

-I have [years of experience] in the field and have worked on a wide range of [your projects/experience].
+I have 4 years of experience in the field and have worked on a wide range of projects, including 📱 Mobile Application Development, 🌐 Web Development in Backend and Frontend, and more.
+I am skilled in several Libraries and Frameworks, 🗃 Version Control, 🎨 Design and Usability, and 🧑 User Tests.

+I am currently studying at the [Hochschule der Medien](https://www.hdm-stuttgart.de) in Stuttgart, where I'm pursuing a [your program of study].
+I also work as a [your job title] for [Meondi](https://meondi.com), where I'm responsible for [your responsibilities].

+You can connect with me on [LinkedIn](https://www.linkedin.com/in/[your-profile-url]).
+Thank you for visiting my profile.
+Let me know if you have any questions or would like to connect. 🙏

+## Achievements

+- [ASAP BW finalist](https://asapbw.gruendermotor.io/) - the academic seed accelerator program at the [Media University Stuttgart](https://www.hdm-stuttgart.de/).
+ASAP BW is a 3-month program that helps startups develop their ideas and grow their businesses.
+- [Founder of einladung.app](https://einladung.app) - an online ticket service that makes it easy to buy and sell event tickets.
+The project is open-source and available on [GitHub](https://github.com/Yannik195/einladung.app).
+I built the service using the following technologies: Stripe, Vue, Express, Axios, Mongoose, Mailchimp, JSONWebToken, Joi, Cors, and bcrypt.

-In my spare time, I enjoy [your hobbies] and am always looking for new challenges and opportunities to learn and grow.
+I'm proud of the work I've done and am always looking for new opportunities to learn and grow.
+Thank you for visiting my profile.
+Let me know if you have any questions.

 ## My Favorite Technologies